keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

       to the `KeptnWorkload` and `KeptnApp` resources.

-    * **workloadName** - Name of the `KeptnWorkload` for which the `KeptnTask` is being executed
+    * **workloadName** - Name of the `KeptnWorkload` for which the `KeptnTask` is being executed.
-    * **workloadVersion** - Version of the `KeptnWorkload` for which the `KeptnTask` is being executed
+    * **workloadVersion** - Version of the `KeptnWorkload` for which the `KeptnTask` is being executed.
   * **parameters** (optional) -- Parameters that are passed to the job that executes the `KeptnTask`.
   * **secureParameters** (optional) -- Secure parameters that are passed